 Caerus Associates partnered with the Center for Complex Operations at the National Defense University to co-edit a PRISM journal supplemental dedicated to Syria.
 The March 2014 supplemental includes essays by regional scholars, former diplomats, and conflict experts, including “The Rise of Syria’s Urban Poor” by Dave Kilcullen and Nate Rosenblatt.
 Read the electronic version on our Ideas page.

 At Caerus, we are exploring new ways of imagining the city—how it metabolizes and functions, and the ways stakeholders can work together to improve and sustain its health and vibrancy.
 We seek to make cities, and the communities within, more resilient.
-Caerus is using its new open-source mapping and data collection tool, CaerusGEO, to test how urban design can lessen crime and violence.
+For examples, Caerus used its open-source mapping and data collection tool, CaerusGEO (now First Mile Geo), to test how urban design can lessen crime and violence.